telwoo/Election_Analysis/README.md

 - The winner of the election was:
   - "Diana DeGette", who received the winning percentage of 73.8% of the vote and 272,892 number of total votes.
 Diana DeGette was the winner of the overall election.

-Below is image of overall results:
+Below is the overall results:
 ![Screen Shot 2022-06-30 at 2 36 31 PM](https://user-images.githubusercontent.com/106715923/176753076-b8aa1d8a-dbbf-45c5-9e8c-533b98b2246d.png)